zekiahmetbayar/zekiahmetbayar/README.md

-		"- 🔭 I’m currently working on":      "HAVELSAN as Software Developer", "- 🌱 I’m currently learning":        "Golang, PHP", "- 👯 I’m looking to collaborate on": "Golang, Bash, Python, PHP related projects", "- 🤔 I’m looking for help with":     "Anything related to what I am currently learning 😅", }
+		"- 🔭 I’m currently working on":      "HAVELSAN as Software Developer", "- 🌱 I’m currently learning":        "Golang, PHP", "- 👯 I’m looking to collaborate on": "Golang, Bash, Python, PHP related projects", }
 }
 ```